Jishnu-CJ/k8s-cluster-setup/README.md

 kubeadm join <control-plane-ip>:6443 --token <token> \
  --discovery-token-ca-cert-hash <hash>`

- * Then we should copy yje kkube configuration files
+ * Then we should copy the kube configuration files
  ```
  #Allow kubectl to interact with the cluster
 mkdir -p $HOME/.kube